After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 Despite the pain of loss detailed in the stories submitted by our readers, a theme of hope manages to spring from each account, with each writer determined to create his or her own definition of "holiday spirit."

-For the Jones family, it ha now been 10 years since their son, Osceola, died.
+For the Jones family, it has now been 10 years since their son, Osceola, died.

 Ultimately, accepting the authenticity of each family members' varying emotions is what allowed them to move forward, Ma'Ko'Quah says.
 But it wasn't easy.
 "This was difficult for our Native American family because our culture teaches us not to speak of the dead for fear of keeping their spirit around," she says.